 I started following those guidelines and began thinking about how a curriculum could be developed that was completely different to what was already out there.
 Instead of spending a weekend training, you could spend a year with a training company on placement, and study for exams, so that you could actually become qualified as a specialist in injectables.
 That would be incredible – so I set about working on this mission.

 That sounds like a pretty big undertaking!
 And it sounds like your aim is to make aesthetics a medical specialism.
 Tell us about the journey from first having the idea to putting it into action.

 I started the Harley Academy in 2015 and I spent a year and a half developing the Level 7 curriculum.
 I worked closely with an awarding body to get the specification regulated by the Government (Ofqual) as the first proper qualification for aesthetics.

 It was really just me in the business at that time, and during that period I was also doing my own diploma in aesthetics at the University of Manchester, upskilling myself while working on my business.

 The Level 7 qualification became accredited in 2016 and that was when we really took off!
 The demand for the courses rocketed, so I took the decision to move the business to London and started to build a team.
 We became a team of three, then a team of five, and over time grew to become the biggest training provider in aesthetics.

-So, what is it that makes the Harley Academy Level 7 different?
+So, what makes the Harley Academy Level 7 different?